 Multichannel messaging is currently in its beta-testing phase, and is available as part of an early access program we're running for customers.
-If you're keen to give it a try and let us know how it goes, get in touch with us and we'll see about getting the feature added to your account.
+If you're keen to give it a try, you can sign-up for early access here.

 To connect your MessageMedia account to your Instagram account, your Instagram account must first be connected to your Facebook business page.